Mash and Peas

-Mash and Peas was a parodic sketch show written by and starring Matt Lucas & David Walliams.
+Mash and Peas was a parodic sketch show written by and starring Matt Lucas and David Walliams.
 Their first television work together, it originally aired on Paramount Comedy 1 and Channel 4 between 1996 and 1997.
 The episodes were repeated before the channel's relaunch in 1999.
 The programme is made up of parodies of various television genres, introduced by the childish and incompetent Danny Mash (Lucas) and Gareth Peas (Walliams).
 Edgar Wright directed and long-standing collaborator Paul Putner appeared throughout.